Ms. Meyers loves to follow celebrities and watch how their lives influence our culture.

 According to insiders, Spielberg was less than pleased at how Cruise presented himself on the publicity tour.
 The director felt his behavior hurt the film.
 The two have not worked together since, and Cruise has never lived down those unhinged moments that live forever on youtube.

-He doesn't get to eye the best scripts any more and hot young directors no longer yearn to work with him.
-Therefore, he stays busy with series such as Mission Impossible and Jack Reacher.
+He doesn't get to eye the best scripts anymore, and hot young directors no longer yearn to work with him.
+Therefore, he stays busy with safe projects such as the money-making series Mission Impossible and Jack Reacher.